cs544-wisc/f23/p7/README.md

             # perhaps create a separate function for the following?
 You decide.
             # TODO: update the partitions based on new messages
             # TODO: save the data back to the JSON file

+        # Run infinitely if 'max_iterations' is None
         if max_iterations is not None: iteration_count += 1

     print("exiting")

-for i in range(2):
-    print("Running round: ", i)
-    consumer_of_0_1 = Thread(target=consume, args=([0,1], 30))
-    consumer_of_2_3 = Thread(target=consume, args=([???,???], 30))

-    # TODO: Start all consumer threads

-    # TODO: Wait for all consumers to complete
 ```

-Note that instead of when the `max_iterations` variable of the consume method is None, the consumer runs infinitely.
-However, if a numeric value is passed, the consumer only runs for the specified number of iterations, you would
+Note that instead of when the `max_iterations` argument of the `consume` method is `None`, the consumer runs infinitely.
+However, if a numeric value is passed, the consumer only runs for the specified number of iterations.
+Typically, the consumer will run infinitely.
-typically have an infinite loop (like `while True`).

-Now we will perform **two rounds** running the consumer.
-In the first round, the consumers run a total of 30 iterations and then stop.
-In the next round, we run the consumers without any limit on the number of iteration (so `max_iterations` is None).
-The point here is to practice writing your consumers so that if they die and get restarted, the new consumers can pickup where the previous ones left
-off, while avoiding both these problems:
+Now we will perform **two rounds** of running the consumers.
+In the first round, the consumers run 30 iterations each and then stop.
+In the next round, we run the consumers without any limit on the number of iteration (so `max_iterations` is None) and leave them running in the background.
+The point here is to practice writing your consumers so that if they die and get restarted, the new consumers can pickup where the previous ones left off, while avoiding both these problems:

 * missing some messages
 * double counting some messages